Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Nested Dissection Sparse Matrix Ordering

-\Cref{fig:fill_suitesparse} shows the results for the fill on $45$ 2D/3D discretizations from the SuiteSparse matrix collection, with number of vertices between $5,\!000$ and $20,\!000$ and with less than $500,\!000$ edges.
-We notice that our proposed algorithm (DRL\_ND) performs similarly to Scotch and outperforms minimum degree (COLAMD) in every class of graphs.
+Figure \ref{fig:fill_suitesparse} shows the results for the fill on $101$ 2D/3D discretizations from the SuiteSparse matrix collection, with number of vertices between $5,\!000$ and $90,\!000$.
+We notice that our proposed algorithm (DRL\_ND) performs similarly to SCOTCH and outperforms minimum degree (COLAMD) in every class of graphs.
 The fill with DRL turns out to be a little higher than the one obtained with METIS and METIS\_ND.
-Recall that this testing dataset includes larger graphs than the ones used for training and a great variety of sparsity patterns, so the results show that the model generalizes well to larger graphs, and to graphs from different types of discretizations.
+Recall that this testing dataset includes larger graphs than the ones used for training and a wide variety of sparsity patterns, so the results show that the model generalizes well to larger graphs, and to graphs from different types of discretizations.